Background

 Are YOU the Narcissist’s Love Object?
 Narcissistic Transferences, in Shared Fantasy, Anaclisis

-Uploaded 7/3/2023, approx. 28 minute read
+Uploaded 7/3/2023, approx. 29 minute read

-Are you the love object of the narcissist?
 Does the narcissist love you or does he objectify you?
-What are you more?

 The love of his life or the object of his so-called love?

-Because we know that narcissists mislabel emotions exactly like border lines.
+Because we know that narcissists mislabel emotions exactly like borderlines.
 What they call love is actually the elation and gratification of a shared fantasy well-accomplished.

+Even so, are you more of an object or more of a love?
 The love of his life as he keeps professing and insisting every time he talks to you.
+Part of the love bombing, part of the idealization.

 Which is it?